 If you determine the issue is a bad ignition coil, replace the coil.
 You don’t need to replace all of the coils.
 Replacement ignition coils can be purchased online for any make and model.

-ECU is easy to replace but requires programming by the dealer, and ECUs are expensive.
+ECUs are easy to replace but require programming by the dealer, and ECUs are expensive.
 The wire harness parts are less expensive but need over 10 hours of labor to replace most cars.
 While a lousy ECU or wiring harness can cause an engine misfire, resulting in catalytic converter overheating, such issues don’t occur very often.

 If you suspect your problem is fuel-related, you can perform a fuel pressure test.
 On most cars, there is a fuel pressure test port on the fuel rail.
 Plug a fuel pressure gauge and measure the fuel pressure.

 Burned or Bent Valves or Worn Rings

-The list of problems that can cause your engine to run rich can go on and on.
-Other problems could be the MAF sensor, oxygen sensor, and spark plug wire short.
-The distributor and spark plug wires could be a problem if you have an older car.
+The problems that can cause your engine to run rich can continue.
+Other problems include the MAF sensor, oxygen sensor, and spark plug wire short.
+The distributor and spark plug wires could be problematic if you have an older car.

 The ignition coil electrical socket can also get loose or unplugged from the ignition coil or pack.
 In some cars, oil could be between the ignition coil and spark plug due to a valve gasket oil leak.
 This can cause a short and, therefore, an engine misfire.